 -A real estate tax bill or receipt for the current year or the year preceding the date of the election.

--A residential lease which is effective for a period that includes election day (NOT for first-time voters registering by mail).
+-A residential lease that is effective on date of registration (NOT for first-time voters registering by mail).

--A gas, electric or telephone service statement (utility bill) for the period commencing not earlier than 90 days before election day.
+-A gas, electric or telephone service statement (utility bill) for the period commencing no earlier than 90 days before election day.

 -A check or other document issued by a unit of government

 -A letter on public or private social service agency letterhead identifying a homeless voter and describing the individual's residence for voting purposes

 Online: You may fill out a form online.
 However, it must be submitted by mail, in person, or at the polling place on election day.